bmushik/Tribute-Page/README.md

 # Tribute-Page
 This is a freeCodeCamp project.
-It was my second project.
+It was my second web design project.
 I post my projects here to observe how much I have improved in my works.